Auhrus/pathoftitans-docker-server/README.md

 ## Update⏫

-How do i update my Path of Titans Server to a newer Version.
+How do i update my Path of Titans Server to a newer Version?

 1. First stop and remove the existing Container.
 ```bash